 Tips to make your favorite Destira last longer!

-Rinse/Wash ASAP: Leotards need a rinse even after a quick workout.
-Sweat, body oils, and deodorant can do damage.
-The sooner you can wash, the better!
+Rinse/Wash: Leotards need a rinse even after a quick workout.
+Sweat, body oils, and deodorant can do damage so try to get that leotard in the washer as soon as you can.

 Hand Wash: All the experts agree that hand washing is best.
 Washing machines agitate all the delicate parts - crystals, vinyl, straps, or holograms.